New York is pretty amazing year-round, but there’s one time in particular you have to experience at least once: the winter holiday season.

 Image: Brooklyn Ballet

 This NY-tastic version of the Nutcracker fuses many genres of dance and draws inspiration from a range of cultural backgrounds to create something entirely new.
-Expect ballet, hip-hop and “myriad” of world dance.
-And don’t fret, girl-girls!
-Froofy ballerina dresses will also be accounted for.
+Expect ballet, hip-hop, and different genres of world dance to grace the stage.

 The Nutcracker @ The Brooklyn Ballet.
 Showing December 7th—1th.
 160 Schermerhorn Street, Brooklyn, NY 11201.
 Click here for performances.